etirouthier/keras_dna/docs/weights.md

                                        [[0.5, 2, 3, 4], [0.1, 1, 2, 4]])
 ```

-**Warning :** to use weights with a continuous generator one needs to compile the model setting `sample_weight_mode` to 'temporal'.
+**Warning :** to use weights with a regression generator one needs to compile the model setting `sample_weight_mode` to 'temporal'.

-## Sparse dataset
+## Classification

-For sparse dataset the considered class for weighting are a positive class with a least one one in the labels and the negative class that are labeled by zeros, the distribution is the distribution of the example generated.
-One can ask to set automatically set weights for a balanced dataset or to pass the weights manually in a tuple `(weights_positive, weights_negative)`.
+For classification ona consider positive class to be all traning examples labelled positively for at least one function, and the negative class all examples negatively labelled for all functions.
+The distribution is the distribution of generated examples, not the distribution in the genome.
+One can automatically set weights to balance the dataset or pass the weights manually in a tuple `(weights_positive, weights_negative)`.

 ```python